Why did you decide to pursue a graduate degree?

 I did my undergraduate degree at UBC and am happy to be back as a doctoral student.
 I've lived and worked in Vancouver for over a decade, and studying at UBC enables me to stay connected and accountable to my community.
 There are brilliant minds studying and working in my field at UBC and its affiliated research institutions, and I'm grateful to be in close proximity.

 What is it specifically, that your program offers, that attracted you?

 The Interdisciplinary Studies Graduate Program is the perfect home for me.
-My research is located between population and public health and health policy and integrates lenses from critical Indigenous, feminist, and sociological traditions.
-ISGP encourages its students to be interdisciplinary, and I love that realistic approach to a changing research world.
+My research is located between public health and health policy and integrates lenses from critical Indigenous, feminist, and sociological traditions.
+ISGP encourages its students to be interdisciplinary, and I love that realistic approach to a changing the world.

 What was the best surprise about UBC or life in Vancouver?

 The best surprise about returning to UBC has been the number and diversity of opportunities that are available for graduate students.
 I feel incredibly privileged to study here.

 What aspects of your life or career before now have best prepared you for your UBC graduate program?